Howard County Maryland assistance programs.

 Resources for paying rent are available throughout the county.
 Whether it is a grant for a security deposit or zero percent loan for a portion of any back rent, agencies in Howard County can assist.
 They combine financial aid with temporary housing and placement into low income apartments.
 Click here rent assistance in Columbia and Howard County.

 Food pantries, banks, and distribution centers

 Several free food pantries are open and available.
 There is free food or summer snacks for kids during the summer months, weekend food boxes, resources for single moms or the low income in Howard County and more.
 Even the homebound can get help from Meals on Wheels home delivery programs.

 Elkridge Love Mission runs a food pantry and provides both Christmas and Thanksgiving meals and gifts.
 Call (410) 693-0058.

 Howard County Food Bank offers emergency and federal governmental surplus food to persons in need on help.
 (410) 313-6440

 Faith Community Baptist Church in Silver Spring (dial 301-460-8188) offers basic needs such as boxes of food, clothing, Christmas assistance, and groceries.

 Several other food banks operate in the region.
 They can support seniors, unemployed, the poor, and low income.
-Read food pantries Howard County Maryland.
+Many Columbia Maryland locations also have soup kitchens.
+Read free food pantries Howard County Maryland.